 - According to the Bureau of Labor Statistics in 2019, 52% of businesses with less than 49 employees offered health insurance to their employees.
 Providing benefits sets a business apart from competitors and encourages good employees to want to stay for the long haul.

 - As a small business, you can switch carriers or start a new plan any month.
 This flexibility allows you to have many more options as well as make changes if need be.

 Upon renewal in 2019 or when choosing a plan for the first time in 2020, all employers in the state of Arizona will need to offer their employees COBRA.

 COBRA allows individuals to maintain their group health insurance, and potentially vision and dental coverage after a job loss or other qualifying event.
-All of the premium can be charged to individuals receiving COBRA continuation coverage.
+All of the premiums can be charged to individuals receiving COBRA continuation coverage.
 The employer pays nothing.
-COBRA requires that continuation coverage extend from the date of the qualifying event for a limited period of 18 or 36 months.
+COBRA requires that continuation coverage extends from the qualifying event date for a limited period of 18 or 36 months.
 The length of time depends on the type of qualifying event that gave rise to the COBRA rights.

 How to get a free quote: